Ear clearing techniques for divers

 - Look up.
 Extending your neck and wiggling your jaw tends to open your Eustachian tubes.

 - Use a descent line.
 Pulling yourself down slowly on an anchor or mooring line helps control your descent rate more slowly and accurately.
-A line also helps you stop your descent quickly if you feel pressure.
+A line also helps you stop your descent quickly if you feel the pressure.
 Don’t rush just because others are faster.
 If you know you have trouble, let your buddy know and or the divemaster, so that someone is waiting with you.
 If on a recreational dive boat, the divemaster could give you a little more time by getting in first.

 - Stay ahead.
 Equalize often, trying to maintain a slight positive pressure in your middle ears.
 Don’t wait until you feel pressure or pain.